 In Year 10 Health, students will examine the concepts of 'health and wellbeing', exploring the five dimensions of health and wellbeing.
-Students will analyse how healthy Australian is as a nation and compare the health of Australians to others around the world.
+Students will analyse how healthy Australian is as a nation, and compare the health of Australian's to others around the world.

-Students will also explore the qualities that contribute to positive relationships and will research the impact that risk-taking behaviours and mental illness have on the health and wellbeing of Australia's Youth.
+Students will also explore the qualities that contribute to positive relationships, and will research the impact that risk-taking behaviours and mental illness have on the health and wellbeing of Australia's Youth.

-The Dimensions of Health and Wellbeing and Health Status Development Understanding the concepts of 'Health and Wellbeing' and describe the 5 Dimensions of Health and Wellbeing.
-Understanding the concepts of 'Human Development' and describe the 4 Dimensions of Development.
-Discuss the Developmental Changes that occur during Youth.
-Examining the Health Status of Australia as a nation.
-Investigate differences in Health Status between population groups within Australia.
-Investigate the differences in Health Status between Australian and countries around the world.
-Relationships and Risk-Taking Behaviours Sustainable Development Goals Analyse the qualities that contribute to positive relationships.
+The Dimensions of Health and Wellbeing and Health Status Development Understanding the concepts of 'Health and Wellbeing' and describe the 5 Dimensions of Health and Wellbeing Understanding the concepts of 'Human Development' and describe the 4 Dimensions of Development Discuss the Developmental Changes that occur during Youth Examining the Health Status of Australia as a nation.
+Investigate differences in Health Status between population groups within Australia Investigate the differences in Health Status between Australian and countries around the world.
+Relationships and Risk-Taking Behaviours Sustainable Development Goals (SDG's) Analyse the qualities that contribute to positive relationships.
 Exploration of the concept of 'Sexual Health' and 'Safe Sex'.
 Examine the most common risk-taking behaviours of Australia's Youth.
-Evaluate programs and campaigns that have been implemented to reduce the impact of risk-taking behaviours within Australia.
-Investigate the United Nation's 'Sustainable Development Goals' Investigate how achieving the Sustainable Development Goals can promote global health Analyse programs that have been developed to achieve the Sustainable Development Goals.
+Evaluate programs and campaigns that have been implemented to reduce the impact of risk-taking behaviours within Australia Examining the SDG's with an emphasis on SDG 3 (Good Health and Wellbeing) Investigating the purpose of the SDG's and the organization responsible.
+Rationale and objectives of the SDG's Researching HIV and Malaria